The Queen's corgis proved to be almost as famous as the monarch herself.

-Yes, the Queen is known to walk her dogs twice a day.
-The first walk takes place after the corgis have received their lunch, where she is often accompanied by a footman.
-The Queen then takes her pack out for their second walk of the day around the grounds of Buckingham Palace.
+Yes, the Queen was known to walk her dogs twice a day.
+The first walk traditionally took place after the corgis had received their lunch, with Her Majesty often accompanied by a footman.
+The Queen then took her pack out for their second walk of the day around the grounds of Buckingham Palace.

-During a recent period of bad health, Her Majesty had to give up her favourite hobby (opens in new tab) of walking the dogs for a week.
-According to the Daily Mail (opens in new tab), family and friends credit the activity as a "tonic" for the 95-year-old.
-Keeping her fit and healthy, whilst also helping her through Prince Philip's death (opens in new tab).
+During the last year of her life whilst suffering bad health, Her Majesty was reported to have given up her favourite hobby (opens in new tab) of walking the dogs for a week.
+According to the Daily Mail (opens in new tab), family and friends of the late Queen credited the activity as a "tonic" for the 96-year-old.
+Keeping her fit and healthy, whilst also having helped her come in the aftermath of Prince Philip's death (opens in new tab).

 Princess Diana once famously dubbed the Queen's corgis as “a moving carpet” that followed the monarch around everywhere.